saumyapokale/Customer-Segmentation-Analysis/README.md

 # Objectives
 Study the assosiation between different variable in data by using Testing of Hypothesis.
 Find out the number of clusters and also Find the cluster insights.
 # Methodology
-Data collection: I have collected the 'Mall customer Data' from Kaggle.
+Data collection: Data is collected from www.kaggle.com.

 Data Cleaning: In this step, prepare the data for further analysis by removing null values, transforming and standardizing our data.

-Exploratory Data Analyis: After cleaning process we study the descriptive statistics, visualize data based on how they are related to each other.
+Exploratory Data Analyis: After cleaning process, study the descriptive statistics, visualize data based on correlation between different Variable in dataset.

 Data Preprocessing: In this step, Feature selection, label encoding and feature scaling process is done.

-Model Development: In this vary stage we undergo the use of machine learning algorithm to model.
+Model Development: In this stage, Data undergo the use of machine learning algorithm to build the model.
 # Tools and Technology Used:
 Python and tableau